 Each motor neuron "controls" a group of muscle cells, known as "motor units".
 When more strength is required, than what can be obtained from a single motor unit, more units will be stimulated; this is known as "motor unit recruitment".
 If more strength is required than what can be obtained from the current degree of unit contraction, the motor neurons will send additional stimuli; this causes a process of contractile summation, which increases the degree of contraction.
 If a muscle is maximally contracted, it is said to be in a state of tetanic contraction.

 Skeletal muscles contain two types of fibers, used to produce ATP; the amount of each varies from muscle to muscle, and from person to person.

 · Red ("slow-twitch") fibers have more mitochondria, store oxygen in myoglobin, rely on aerobic metabolism, and are associated with endurance; these produce ATP more slowly.
 Marathoners tend to have more red fibers.

 · White ("fast-twitch") fibers have fewer mitochondria, are capable of more powerful (but shorter) contractions, metabolize ATP more quickly, and are more likely to accumulate lactic acid.
 Weightlifters and Sprinters tend to have more white fibers.

-Tags: Health Medical Pharma, Adenosine triphosphate, Skeletal muscles, muscle cells, striated muscle, Skeletal muscle
+Tags: Health Medical Pharma, striated muscle, muscle cells

 Incoming search terms: